gskema/gskema.github.io/_posts/2016-02-18-how-to-install-php7-lamp-server-on-ubuntu.md

   [phpmyadmin.net](https://www.phpmyadmin.net/)

-You will a `.zip` which you can extract wherever you want.
+You will get a `.zip` which you can extract wherever you want.
 If you're running a VPS, you can extract it to the root folder of your website, making it accessible via `http://youwebsite.com/phpmyadmin`.
 This is a great option if you want to manage your database along with